San Diego County Credit Union mortgage review

 - No nationwide coverage.
 You have to live or work in San Diego, Riverside or Orange counties, or be a member of the Financial Fitness Association to get a mortgage through SDCCU.

-San Diego County Credit Union (SDCCU) is a not-for-profit credit union that was founded in 1938 for government employees in San Diego.
-It has since expanded its availability to anyone working or living San Diego, Riverside or Orange County or any members of the Financial Fitness Association.
+San Diego County Credit Union (SDCCU) is a not-for-profit credit union founded in 1938 for government employees in San Diego.
+It has since expanded its availability to anyone working or living in San Diego, Riverside or Orange County or any members of the Financial Fitness Association.